humanitycodes/www/coursework/lessons/slides/js-vue-intro.md

 First, we'll just have the greeting show up if the user has typed a `userName`.
 We'll use 3 of Vue's features to accomplish this:

 1. `v-model`: a special attribute that Vue provides for `input`s and `textarea`s.
 By setting `v-model="userName"`, we're telling Vue we want to keep track of what's typed in here and call it `userName`.
-2. `v-if`: only renders an element if something is "truthy" (i.e. exists - things that don't exist, like `null` or an empty string are "falsy")
+2. `v-if`: only renders an element if something is "truthy" (i.e. exists - things that don't exist, like `null` or an empty string, are "falsy")
 3. `{{ ... }}` allows us to inject JavaScript directly in our HTML.
 For example, `{{ userName }}` will show the value of `userName` at that place in the page.

 And here's what that looks like: